shyamhari1074/ADL202-Python-and-statistical-modelling-lab/README.md

 # 📚 ADL 202 Python and Statistical Modeling Lab Works (KTU)

-Welcome to my repository of **Jupyter Notebooks**, where you'll find a collection of Python-based experiments, visualizations, and algorithms designed to learn, explore, and innovate.
+Welcome to my repository of **ADL 202 Python and Statistical Modeling Lab Works (KTU)**, where you'll find a collection of Python-based experiments, visualizations, and algorithms designed to learn, explore, and innovate.

 ---